ko1/rubyhackchallenge/EN/4_bug.md

 * There is exception if a is 2_147_483_648 or bigger
 ```

-A Ruby committer see the this report and the person can understand the problem immediately.
+A Ruby committer read the this report and could understand the problem immediately.
 The person fixed the issue.
-Congratulation!
+Congratulations!

 ### Answer checking

 Some of you can understand with the number 2,147,483,648, it is equal to 2^31.
 There is no problem if a < 2^31.

-Original error message was `integer 3000000000 too big to convert to `int' (RangeError)`.
+The original error message was `integer 3000000000 too big to convert to `int' (RangeError)`.
-Converting fails because the value exceeds the maximum number of C's integer value.
+The convertion fails because the value exceeds the maximum number of C's integer value.
 On this environment, the range of C's integer value is -2^31 ～ 2^31-1, so the value 2^31 exceeds the range.

-Let's check original implementation.
+Let's check the original implementation.

 ```
 static VALUE